 Blues Band Beatin' Breast Cancer Benefit

 Red State Blues Band played at 7-9 p.m. on Sun.
 Sept.
 26 at the Wareham Opera House, “to celebrate the life of Deb Lundberg and raise money to beat the disease that took her away from us.”

 "Think Pink" Quilt Show

-The Johnson Cancer Center hosted the “Think Pink” quilt show throughout October, National Breast Cancer Awareness Month.
-Check out pics of the quilts here.
+The Johnson Cancer Research Center hosted the “Think Pink” quilt show throughout October, National Breast Cancer Awareness Month.